Digit-Partitioning Primes and the Alignment Formula

 At $p = 3$, the limit is $2/3 \approx 0.667$.
 Above the line.
 At $p = 7$, $2/7 \approx 0.286$.
 Below.
 At $p = 11$, $2/11 \approx 0.182$.
 Further below.
 The crossing happens between 3 and 5, and no prime can land in that gap.

-So the digit-partitioning class contains the entire golden tier in one prime.
-The other two digit-partitioning primes, clean as they are internally, fall on the wrong side of $1/\varphi$.
+The digit-partitioning class contains the entire golden tier in one prime.
+The other two, clean as they are internally, fall on the wrong side of $1/\varphi$.
 The class and the threshold are not the same thing.
 The threshold cuts through the class.

 The last seat

-Once the boundary is crossed, sharing begins.
-At $p = 13$, twelve remainders, ten bins.
-Two bins turn red.
-At $p = 17$, more red.
-At $p = 23$, the remainders outnumber the bins two to one.
+At $p = 13$, twelve remainders, ten chairs.
+Two chairs hold two.
+Those are the first collisions.
+At $p = 17$, more doubling.
+At $p = 23$, the remainders outnumber the chairs two to one.

 Collisions explode